You, me and forests

 - See clothing in our curated plastic-free environmentally friendly and ethical shop.

-- Support ape conservation by Jane Goddall Institute and Leonardo Di Caprio Foundation by purchasing their absolutely brilliant limited edition clothing line (available by the 27th of November!).
+- Support ape conservation by Jane Goddall Institute and Leonardo Di Caprio Foundation by purchasing their absolutely brilliant limited edition clothing line.

 All man-made cellulosic fibres have a notable advantage of biodegradability when compared with today’s most popular synthetic/plastic fibres, which make up 2/3 of all fibres used.
 Thus cellulosic fibres do surely have a potential for growth.
 However, in order for them to be truly sustainable we must make sure that they use waste products as input and do not emit toxic pollution onto our one precious Earth.
 We all have to do our bit in ensuring we have thriving forests for many years to come.